Looking for a preserve to bridge spring and summer? This small batch strawberry plum jam is just the thing to marry the seasons in delicious fashion.

 We had plum trees in the backyard of my family’s LA house and so the flavor of plum preserves has the ability to instantly transport me to my early childhood.
 I need a little of that taste memory in my life.

-And remember, the best pan for cooking up these small batches of jam isn’t always your beloved dutch oven or copper preserving pan.
+The best pan for cooking up these small batches of jam isn’t always your beloved dutch oven or copper preserving pan.
 I like to use a wide pan with low sides because it means that the jam will reduce quickly and evenly.
-The pan pictured in this post is the Lagostina Martellata Tri-ply Copper 5-Qt.
-Casserole which they nicely sent me awhile back for review purposes.
-My review?
-It’s a lovely pan that’s good for jam making and so much more!
+A stainless steel skillet or frying pan is your best bet.
+When you can draw a line in the jam that stays open for a moment, you’ll know your jam is done cooking.

 Small Batch Strawberry Plum Jam